Photography

 can be quickly uploaded to editors but the image quality is not yet up to

 that of traditional film.
-Some of the writers here also critique the photos
+Some of the writers here also critique the

 and photo essays printed in other publications.
 It is interesting to hear